ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 7. Open the agent installer > agree to the terms of service > click install

 ### Configure the provisioning agent
+1. Launch the provisioning agent wizard.
+A shortcut should be available in your desktop after completing the step above.
+2. When prompted to select an extension, select the on-prem provisioning option.
+3. Click authorize and provide Azure AD credentials.
+The credentials provided should be for a user that is a global administrator or hybrid administrator.
+4. Click confirm.

+Note: You will see two steps about providing AD credentials and setting up gMSA.
+Those steps are not required and will automatically be skipped in the latest version of the provisioning agent.

 ## Step 3.
 Configure the host